 Briefly summarized: The decisive advantages of the new XGS hardware

-Each unit has a 64-bit CPU and a separate Xtream processor, also known as a Network Processing Unit (NPU).
-The new series is equipped with additional network ports and allows to add optional modules and use flexible options for network port selection.
+Each unit features a 64-bit CPU and a separate Xtream processor, also known as a Network Processing Unit (NPU).
+The new series is equipped with additional network ports, allowing optional modules to be added and flexible options for network port selection.
 The XGS series now offers PoE (Power over Ethernet) ports and fail-to-wire (bypass), allowing traffic to continue even if the device loses power.

 Network Flow FastPath

 Unlike the virtual FastPath, which is processed by the CPU in the XG series, the FastPath in the XGS series is processed by the Xstream flow processor.
 This is located between the CPU and the physical ports with the PCIe (PCI Express).
-Thus, traffic offloaded to the FastPath is handled by the Xstream flow processor, and the CPU is less burdened to deal with other tasks that cannot (yet) be offloaded.
+Thus, the data traffic outsourced to the FastPath is handled by the Xstream Flow processor and the CPU is less burdened to deal with other tasks that cannot (yet) be outsourced.

 Fail-to-Wire is a fault tolerance feature that protects enterprise communications in the event of a power failure.
-In this case, WAN and LAN are bridged, transparently protecting network connectivity.
-This relay establishes a physical connection between the two ports in the bypass pair and forwards traffic whether or not power is present.
+In this case, the WAN and LAN are bypassed, transparently protecting network connectivity.
+This relay establishes a physical connection between the two ports in the bypass pair and forwards traffic whether power is present or not.

 Note: Fail-to-Wire is not enabled by default and must be configured via the extended shell using the xgs-ftw command.

-You have come to a decision and want to purchase a new XGS Firewall?
-Then don’t forget to check out our promo page first.
+Have you come to a decision and would like to purchase a new XGS Firewall?
+Then don’t forget to take a look at our promo page first.
 The discounter Sophos has a suitable promo for almost every scenario. 😅